New Zealand government response to the COVID-19 pandemic: August 2022

 On 22 August, Radio New Zealand reported that Cabinet papers published on 19 August had shown that the Government had approved plans in July 2021 to reunite families separated by border restrictions.
 According to these papers, 14,000 people not covered by other border exemptions would have been eligible for the program.
 However, the Government had later abandoned these family reunification plans.

 September 2022

-On 8 September, The New Zealand Herald reported that the Government would consider a proposal on 12 September to scrap the entire "traffic light system" rather than tweak its settings or move to "Green."
-If the proposal is adopted, the "traffic light system" and other COVID-19 protection orders including mask mandates could be scrapped on 14 September when the Epidemic Preparedness (Covid-19) Notice 2020, the main legal instrument under which the Covid-19 orders are issued, is due to expire if Cabinet decides not to renew it.
+On 8 September, The New Zealand Herald reported that the Government would consider a proposal on 12 September to scrap the entire "traffic light system" rather than tweak its settings or move to green.
+The proposal indicated that the "traffic light system" and other COVID-19 protection orders (including mask mandates) could be ended by 14 September, when the Epidemic Preparedness (Covid-19) Notice 2020, the main legal basis for these orders, was set to expire unless renewed by Cabinet.

 On 12 September, Ardern announced that the "traffic light system" would be abolished at 11:59 pm that night; eliminating most remaining COVID-19 rules and restrictions: